ipfs/js-kubo-rpc-client/README.md

 **through webpack**

-See the example in the [examples folder](https://github.com/ipfs-examples/js-ipfs-examples/tree/master/examples/http-client-bundle-webpack) to get an idea on how to use `js-ipfs-http-client` with webpack.
+See the example in the [examples folder](https://github.com/ipfs-examples/js-ipfs-examples/tree/master/examples/http-client-bundle-webpack) to get an idea on how to use `js-kubo-rpc-client` with webpack.

 **from CDN**